 Aside from the potential effects which scientists have investigated for individual terpenes, the unique way these terpenes interact with each other and with the cannabinoids may also produce unique effects.

-It’s this intricate symphony of chemistry which gives cannabis and CBD oil its many effects.
+It’s this intricate symphony of cannabinoids and terpenes that gives cannabis and CBD oil its many effects.

 FAQ On Terpenes